 He thought that it might be the spell that would take her away from him.

 His heart lurched as he thought it might beat right out of his chest.

 Tears sprang to his eyes.
 He was losing her.

 Oh, the sorrow!

-His mind came back to his body as he sat in the room.
+But then his mind came back to his body as he sat in the room.
 The light was springing about and finally came to a halt on the table in front of Draco.

 It was a Patronus… a swiftly moving light shaped in the form of a bearded, horned ram.
 It spoke.

 “I am Ramses Fortnight, Chief Warlock of the Wizengamot.
 It has been argued and voted by the court that Draco Malfoy’s sentence be revised.
 The Obliviation clause has been removed at his request.
 Therefore, he is to be released with his memory intact.
 The high court of the Wizengamot has spoken.”